 - Provide contact information to SDU to set an appointment.

 - Follow up on how it went with the student.

 Guidelines for Dealing with Distressed Students

 If you have a student who shows distress or express a high level of stress, you may wish to consult a professional on how to proceed to help the student.
 There is no one formula.
-How one response will depend on our personality, the student’s need and how critical is the situation.
+How one responds will depend on one’s personality, the student’s need, and how critical the situation is.